-Nicole serves as a Commissioner of the Dr. Martin Luther King Jr. Commission of Mid-Michigan, Chair on the Habitat for Humanity Capital Region Board, Board Member for Lansing Economic Area Partnership (LEAP), a member of the MSU Global Business Advisory Council, ex-officio on the Mid-Michigan Business Travel Coalition board, a Certified Member of the American Association of Airport Executives (AAAE), a member of the Michigan Association of Airport Executives (MAAE) Legislative Committee, a Certified Member of Airports Council International, and a member of the Airports Council International United States Policy Council Committee.
+Nicole serves as a Commissioner of the Dr. Martin Luther King Jr. Commission of Mid-Michigan, Chair on the Habitat for Humanity Capital Region Board, Board Member for Lansing Economic Area Partnership (LEAP), a member of the MSU Global Business Advisory Council, ex-officio on the Mid-Michigan Business Travel Coalition board, a member of the Lansing Community College Foundation Board, a Certified Member of the American Association of Airport Executives (AAAE), a member of the Michigan Association of Airport Executives (MAAE) Legislative Committee, a Certified Member of Airports Council International, and a member of the Airports Council International United States Policy Council Committee.
 Nicole has also received the distinguished ATHENA Award, given to a woman who has achieved excellence in her profession, has served the community in a meaningful way and has assisted and mentored women in the attainment of professional goals and leadership skills.

 Robert (“Rob”) Benstein is the Vice President & COO for the Capital Region Airport Authority.
 In this role, Rob oversees the public safety, operations, planning, engineering, and properties administration functions for the Authority’s two airports - Capital Region International Airport (LAN) and Mason Jewett Field Airport.
 Rob has over 36 years of airport management experience; he previously held positions at Gerald R. Ford International Airport, San Jose (CA) International Airport, Central Wisconsin Airport, and Midland (TX) International Airport.